nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Windows 10 App Essentials add-on is built on top of four pillars:

 * New features support: part of making sure screen reader users were treated with respect was showcasing new Windows 10 features early through this NVDA add-on.
 These include support for really old versions of Feedback Hub app, emoji panel in Fall Creators Update and so on.
 * Essential features and announcements: Until early 2017, NVDA did not announce important information such as status of Windows Update installations in Settings app.
-This is about to change (see notes on live region change event for details).
+This has changed significantly in 2017 (see notes on live region change event for details).
 * UI Automation and accessibility workarounds: every day, new features and bug fixes are added to various universal apps or Windows 10 itself.
 At the same time, there is at least one app where accessibility, particularly UI Automation, gets broken.
 Some of the add-on code is devoted to providing workarounds for odd UIA implementations.
 * Demonstrating commitment to accessibility advocacy: some accessibility champions, including I, have recently stressed that accessibility is important in app designs, and that developers should take accessibility feedback seriously.
 Through workarounds and features, the add-on provides a way to demonstrate this commitment and advocacy.